Education in Haiti: The American Occupation of 1915–1934

 The Occupation's solution, however, was different than prior attempts at repair in that there was to be a new and extreme emphasis on agricultural education over the traditional academic education that the elites received.

 The decision process surrounding this move to agricultural education and its implementation caused a great deal of concern and controversy in Haiti as well as in the U.S. – particularly among black American leaders.
 To them it smacked of attempts in the southern United States to limit black citizens to simple agricultural training to keep them from moving up the social economic ladder and to keep them from moving into a profession or positions of leadership.
-(Note that there was an ongoing debate in the United States among leaders of black people at the time about the best educational path for black Americans – see the discussions between Booker T. Washington and W.E.B.
-Dubois [ whose father had been born in Haiti.] – however no black leader advocated for solely agricultural training.)
+(Note that there was an ongoing debate in the United States among leaders of black people at the time about the best educational path for black Americans – see the discussions between Booker T. Washington and W. E. B. Du Bois [ whose father had been born in Haiti.] – however no black leader advocated for solely agricultural training.)

 US. black leaders discovered that the U.S. decision makers in Haiti were all white military men – the majority of whom were southerners raised with Jim Crow laws.
 Concerns were raised about systemic racism such that one such leader Rayford W. Logan – an American French speaking advocate of Pan-Africanism – went on a fact finding mission, traveling much of the country and examining documents published by the Occupational forces.
 While there was no systematic record- keeping for all the Occupation years or for all the other efforts in the occupied countries, he was able to see clear patterns of denial of funds and minimization of Haitian culture.
 He concluded that the occupation's educational efforts were failing due to issues related to racism – some subtle and some blatant.

 In the initial treaty with Haiti no mention was explicitly made of educational improvements or policy as had been done in the Philippines, Cuba and Puerto Rico.
 Rayford considered this "an almost inexplicable omission".

 The Occupation budget for education in Haiti in 1920 paled in comparison to previous amounts allocated in other occupied countries.
 (Note that all monies for education came out of the Haitian treasury – there were no monies forthcoming from the United States.)